-The attack time is variable from 200μs to 500 msec.
+The attack time is variable from 3ms to 40 msec.
 In FAST mode the unit can sound pretty strange.
-The best audio result usually occur around the center position.
+The best audio result usually occurs around the center position or to the right of 12 o'clock.
 The grayed out regions are to be avoided unless unusual care and time for experimentation are available.

-• Release Time
+Release Time

-The release time is variable from 15 msec to 10 seconds.
+The release time is variable from 40 msec to 1.4 seconds.
 For thumping rock and roll faster release times allow for "pumpier" sound.
 For minimum signal degradation, setting around 12 O'clock work best for most music.
 Again, the grayed out regions should be avoided by all but the stout of heart, and experimentation will provide you with the best information regarding your preferred settings.